csi-greifflab/Absolut/README.md

 ## Usage

-Absolut! can be compiled into two versions: one that doesn't require any library to be installed (AbsolutNoLib) and the full version (Absolut).
+Absolut! can be compiled into three versions: one that doesn't require any library to be installed (AbsolutNoLib), the full version (Absolut), and a version specific for using MPI (AbominationMPI).
 See Installation for details.

 Calling Absolut alone shows the list of available options.
 ```bash